tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/最佳实践/弹性伸缩/在 TKE 上使用自定义指标进行弹性伸缩_intl_en.md

 ## Overview

-Based on [Custom Metrics API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/custom-metrics-api.md), TKE supports many metrics for auto scaling, including CPU, memory, disk, network and GPU related metrics, which can cover most HPA auto scaling scenarios.
-For detailed list, see [TKE Auto-scaling Metrics](https://intl.cloud.tencent.com/document/product/457/34025).
+Based on [Custom Metrics API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/custom-metrics-api.md), TKE supports many metrics for auto scaling, including CPU, memory, disk, network and GPU related metrics, which can cover most HPA scenarios.
+For detailed metrics, see [HPA Metrics](https://intl.cloud.tencent.com/document/product/457/34025).
-For complex scenarios such as auto scaling based on the size of the service single-replica QPS, you can install [prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) to implement auto scaling.
-Kubernetes provides [Custom Metrics API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/custom-metrics-api.md) and [External Metrics API](https: //github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/external-metrics-api.md) for HPA metrics scaling, allowing users to customize as needed.
+For complex scenarios such as auto scaling based on the number of the service single-replica QPS, you can install [prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter) to implement auto scaling.
+Kubernetes provides [Custom Metrics API](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/custom-metrics-api.md) and [External Metrics API](https: //github.com/kubernetes/community/blob/master/contributors/design-proposals/instrumentation/external-metrics-api.md) for HPA to perform auto scaling based on metrics, allowing users to customize auto scaling as needed.
 Prometheus-adapter supports the above two APIs.
 In the actual environment, the Custom Metrics API can meet most scenarios.
 This document describes how to use custom metrics for auto scaling through the Custom Metrics API.